PeteAJohnson/freeCodeCamp.com/README.md

 # freeCodeCamp.com
-all of my freeCodeCamp.com problem/algorithm solutions and projects
+all of my freeCodeCamp.com challenge/algorithm solutions